 "You do not have a history of tobacco use, exercise daily and seldom drinks alcohol," Monahan said.

-Sanders, the oldest candidate in the 2020 presidential contest, suffered a heart attack earlier this year while campaign in Las Vegas.
+Sanders, the oldest candidate in the 2020 presidential contest, suffered a heart attack earlier this year while campaigning in Las Vegas.
 He had had two stents inserted to fix a blockage in an artery and took himself off the campaign trail for several days to recover.

-Since then, Sanders has returned to the campaign trail and "obtained additional consultation with cardiologists" in his home state of Vermont, Monahan noted.
+Since then, Sanders has returned to the trail and "obtained additional consultation with cardiologists" in his home state of Vermont, Monahan noted.

 "Several of the medications you initially required (blood-thinner, beta blocker) were stopped based on your process.
 Your heart muscle strength has improved.
 You have never had symptoms of congestive heart failure.
 The heart chamber sizes, wall thickness, estimated pressures and heart valves are normal.
 Several 24-hour recordings of your heart electrical activity indicated no significant heart rhythm abnormality," he added.